TOP 100 FLORIDA TOURIST ATTRACTIONS

 1800 Wekiwa Circle, Apopka, FL 32712.
 Tel: 407-884-2009.
 This has been a popular recreational spot for Orlando area residents and tourists for more than 100 years.
 It is so popular that on many days from May through October they have to close it when the maximum capacity of 250 cars has been reached.

 - Wildlife Sanctuary of Northwest Florida,

 105 North “S” St, Pensacola, FL 32505.
 Tel: 850-433-9453.
 Your visit to this wildlife sanctuary will include seeing about 100 animals that cannot be released.
 This sanctuary provides care each year to more than 3,000 injured or orphaned wild animals native to Florida.

 - Winter Park Scenic Boat Tour,

-The following admission fees for the Florida tourist attractions featured on Florida Backroads Travel are updated annually.
-They are provided to help you plan your Florida family vacation.
+The admission fees in the schedule below are updated each year to help you plan your Florida family vacation.

-Some attractions have other ticket combinations available for special events and groups.
+Many attractions have other ticket combinations and discounts available.
 You should call the attraction for current information.

 TOURIST ATTRACTION ADMISSION FEES

 Over 67,000 followers can't be wrong.
 Off the beaten path Old Florida lodging, historic towns, attractions, festivals, scenic drives, day trips, road trips, and more.